ARM-software/arm-systemready/common/docs/SIE_ACS_Verification.md

 * Secure firmware update using update capsules
 * For systems with Trusted Platform Modules(TPMs), TPM measured boot and the TCG2 protocol

-# Running SIE ACS
+Note:

-The Prebuilt SR/ES/IR band images can now be used to verify the requirements of SIE from this release, as they are integrated with the SIE ACS.
+1. The Prebuilt SR/ES/IR band images can be used to verify the requirements of SIE.

-See the Section 3.4 [Security Interface Extension ACS Users Guide](https://developer.arm.com/documentation/102872/latest) for instructions to enroll the SecureBoot keys.
+2. See the Section 3.4 [Security Interface Extension ACS Users Guide](https://developer.arm.com/documentation/102872/latest) for instructions to enroll the SecureBoot keys.
 This document also contains the background information on the SIE related specification and ACS.

+## Prerequisite for running SIE ACS on QEMU

-## Installing swtpm package (TPM emulator)
+### Install swtpm package (TPM emulator)
 Note: Install only if there is no past installation of swtpm present.
 Check by running "swtpm -v" in the terminal, which should output the version.

 The following commands should fetch and install the swtpm package: